godfreynolan/jetpacks/readme.md

 # Security
 ## Setup
 Jetpack Security was added to this project to illustrate how data can be stored securely to `SharedPreferences` through the use of the `EcnryptedSharedPreferences` class.
-To add it to the project, the following dependency needs to be added to the `app` level `build.gradle`
+To add it to the project, the following dependency was added to the `app` level `build.gradle`
-> Note: `GSON` was also added to allow us to convert objects directly to strings that can be saved to `EncryptedSharedPreferences`
+> Note: `GSON` was also added to allow objects to be directly converted to strings that can be saved to `EncryptedSharedPreferences`
 ```gradle
 // Security
 implementation "androidx.security:security-crypto:1.0.0"